Phosphorus: Reserves

 The countries estimated to have the biggest phosphate rock commercial reserves (in billion metric tons) are Morocco (50), China (3.2), Egypt (2.8), Algeria (2.2), Syria (1.8), Brazil (1.6), Saudi Arabia (1.4), South Africa (1.4), Australia (1.1), United States (1.0), and Finland (1.0).
 Estimates for future production vary significantly depending on modelling and assumptions on extractable volumes, but it is inescapable that future production of phosphate rock will be heavily influenced by Morocco in the foreseeable future.
-According to some researchers, Earth's commercial and affordable phosphorus reserves are expected to be depleted in 50–100 years.
+Extensive phosphate rock deposits have also been discovered in Norway in 2023.
+Before these discoveries, Earth's commercial and affordable phosphorus reserves were expected to be depleted in 50–100 years.

 In 2023, the United States Geological Survey (USGS) estimated that economically extractable phosphate rock reserves worldwide are 72 billion tons, while world mining production in 2022 was 220 million tons.
 Assuming zero growth, the reserves would thus last for around 300 years.
 This broadly confirms a 2010 International Fertilizer Development Center (IFDC) report that global reserves would last for several hundred years.
 Phosphorus reserve figures are intensely debated.
 Gilbert suggest that there has been little external verification of the estimate.
 A 2014 review concluded that the IFDC report "presents an inflated picture of global reserves, in particular those of Morocco, where largely hypothetical and inferred resources have simply been relabeled "reserves".